 How do I use this tool?

 Step 1: Faculty accounts are automatically created twice a year, once at the beginning of each semester.
 Staff members need to complete the online form to Request an Echo360 Account.
 If you have trouble accessing your account, contact the OIT Help Desk.

 Step 2: To request training on personal capture, contact email@example.com.

-Documentation is available on the Echo360 training page.
+Documentation and videos are available on the Echo360 training page.